E-mail services for the CSE department are provided by Google and managed by OEC or ITS depending in who you are and what year you started:

 In addition to your campus user name, you may request an E-mail alias be created to give you a more understandable E-mail address.
 Availability of any given name is on a first come first served basis across the list of users for the entire campus.
 Note that adding an E-mail alias does not equal getting a new user name for other services.
 Please see here for a campus article regarding e-mail aliases.

 The Google mail system does provide some spam filtering.
 Mail sent to your @cs or @ucsd E-mail addresses will have additional spam filtering provided by the campus Ironport spam filtering service.
 For more information on the campus spam services, see:

 Please see refer to Google's on-line documentation for information on Google's spam processing.

-If you have any questions regarding the E-mail service (@eng or other), please contact OEC at email@example.com.
+If you have any questions regarding the @eng gmail service, please contact OEC at firstname.lastname@example.org.
+If you have questions regarding the @ucsd gmail service, please contact campus IT support at email@example.com.